-There is no car parking at Little Cove so you will either have to park around Hastings Street, the National Park or in the residential area of Little Cove and walk.
+There is no car parking at Little Cove, so you will either have to park around Hastings Street, the National Park or Little Cove’s residential area and walk.

-I just love it here at Little Cove, it’s definitely one of my top things to do in Noosa with kids.
-Pack some snacks, your boogie boards, snorkels and sand toys (if its low tide) and you easily can spend most of the day here.
+I just love it here at Little Cove; it’s definitely one of my top things to do in Noosa with kids.
+Pack some snacks, boogie boards, snorkels and sand toys (if it’s low tide) and you can easily spend most of the day here.

 Tea Tree Bay Noosa

 Tea Tree Bay Noosa is also a stunning beach located in the National Park and is a very close runner-up in being the best beach in Noosa.
 Like most beaches in Noosa, the water here is crystal clear with soft, gentle waves.
 Unlike Little Cove, there is a large beach here, perfect for sand play.

 Tea Tree Bay is around a 10 -15-minute walk from the National Park car park.
 It is an easy walk as the path is completely paved, so easy to bring a pram if necessary.
 The walk is not steep or anything, but little people may complain about the walk.
 I saw a few people dragging their kids along in one of those wagons, which is a good idea for the smaller kids.
 I also like that there is no real steep walk down to access the beach.

 There are a few different access points, some where you have a short climb over small rocks, but keep walking around until you see the stairs straight to the beach.
 A day out at Tea Tree Bay is another one of the fantastic things to do in Noosa with kids.

 Granite Bay Noosa

 Another 15 minute walk from Tea Tree Bay is Granite Bay Noosa – yep another stunning Noosa beach!
 It will take you around 30 minutes to reach this beach from the Noosa National Park car park.
 So if you have little kids, Noosa Granite Bay just may be a little too far for little legs.